36 Caregiver Tips: How To Make Bathing Easier For The Elderly ?

 Setting up a schedule for the bathing

-Whether you are going to be simply helping set up and then sitting in another room, or you are actually helping your parent bathe themselves, it will really help if you set up a schedule.
+Whether you are going to be simply helping set up and then sitting in another room, or if you are actually helping your parent bathe themselves, it will really help if you set up a schedule.

 As people get older they respond much more positively if activities follow a set routine, and it is also easier to get them to stick to something if they have agreed to a regular time.